Blue Economy

 The 19 principles of the Blue Economy

-Drawing inspiration from nature
+Drawing inspiration from Nature

 (and water)

-• Knowing not to be linear
+• Knowing how to no longer be linear

-• Optimizing and co-evolving
+• Optimize and co-evolve

 • Resisting through diversity